 A sustainable society leaves its environment and culture in the same or better conditions.
 'We are dwarves on the shoulders of giants' and will eventually be part of the giants that future generations will build on.
-The following principles should help to ensure that the future is not worse than the present.
+I try living and acting according to the following principles.
+They can help to ensure that the future is not worse than the present.
 At the moment the scientific consensus is that we urgently need to change our habits.
-How fast we can do this as a society depends directly on every of us.
+How fast we can do this as a society depends directly on everyone of us.

 Worldwide, mankind is destroying the fertile soil that is the basis for our food production.
 Help to rebuild a fertile humus layer and return carbon to the soil!

 Tools: humus generators in every home, Terra Preta for permanent humus, Kon-Tiki for charcoal production

 13. collect your urine & feces and bring nutrients back to the fields